yannis/discoteca-demo/README.md

 ## the Rails back-end

-To gain some time, we will use a Ruby on Rails template to generate the API that will serve the data.
+To gain some time, we will use a Ruby on Rails template to generate the app that will serve the API.

 Before running it, go read the commented template `support/template.rb`.

 And now run:

-- `rails new discoteca --skip-sprockets --skip-test-unit --skip-javascript --skip-turbolinks --skip-bundle –no-ri –no-rdoc --skip-jbuilder --skip-git --database sqlite3 -m support/template.rb`
+- `$ rails new discoteca --skip-sprockets --skip-test-unit --skip-javascript --skip-turbolinks --skip-bundle –no-ri –no-rdoc --skip-jbuilder --skip-git --database sqlite3 -m support/template.rb`
-- `mv discoteca rails`
+- `$ mv discoteca rails`
-- `cd rails`
+- `$ cd rails`
-- `bundle exec rspec` to run our tests
+- `$ bundle exec rspec` to run our tests

 ## the Ember front-end